The Realities of Human Trafficking

 So how do you combat the threat of modern slavery occurring at any stage in your supply chain?
 As a retailer, how do you ensure your produce isn’t picked by workers forced into the role for exploitation?
 As a mobile phone manufacturer, how do you make sure certain vulnerable people are not involved in any phase of the phone production—even the mined commodities that form the basis of the silicon chips?

-You take action, and you proactively monitor your supply chain for the risks.
+You take action, and you proactively monitor for human trafficking risks throughout your supply chain.

 The HTR is easy to use too.
 You simply provide Dun & Bradstreet with a list of your suppliers, and we match those to the HTR index to return the rating (from 1 to least risky to 7 for most risky) for your suppliers.
 You receive the rating as a file you can use and share internally to determine which suppliers demand deeper scrutiny.